An Insider’s Guide to a South Africa Bucket List Trip

 6. THE KRUGER NATIONAL PARK

 I could go on and on.
 I love South Africa, even with all its problems.
 It doesn’t have many old buildings, or quaint olde ye worlde cobbled street villages, but it does have so much to offer.
 It is a beautiful country.
-I have travelled extensively, in fact 47 countries at the last count, so apart from being a little bit biased I think that I am qualified to make this judgement call.
+I have travelled extensively, in fact 47 countries at the last count, so apart from being a little bit biased I think that I am qualified to make this statement.
 Once you start exploring you will find much to like and you will hopefully return to delve a little deeper into its splendour.